jvellayan/data-project-2/README.md

 **SELECT factor,pi FROM final ORDER BY pi DESC;**

 From this command, we are able to notce a pattern in the pi column.
 We can see that row each new row/minute pi alternates from being the next biggest/smallest number, until it reaches itself in the middle.
+For example, factor 1 has the biggest pi because it is the smallest factor, then factor 8 (the second smallest factor) has the smallest pi, then factor 27 (the third smallest factor) has the second largest pi, and 64 (the 4th largest factir) has the second smallest pi, and so on.

 <img width="494" alt="Screen Shot 2021-05-04 at 2 39 25 PM" src="https://user-images.githubusercontent.com/50887095/117077865-db902c80-ad06-11eb-8522-23d376d40324.png">